ark-lang/ark-docs/destructuring_tagged_unions.md

 };
 ```

-We can destructure it by binding the values to given identifiers, for instance:
+We can de-structure it by binding the values to given identifiers, for instance:

 ```
 something := Whatever::Colour(255, 0, 255);